 By seeing small action steps as the bricks of your goal, laying them are the steps you need to take to be successful.
 Science has also proved that taking action counts!
 Check out this video for more information.

 Whenever I think of taking small action steps, I think of the tortoise.
 Every day it takes small but steady steps towards reaching its destination.
 It always gets there as long as it’s taking action.
 Sometimes the tortoise has to overcome a small challenge such as a hole in its pathway or a hill to climb.

 But, by learning new skills to navigate its way around these minor blips on its journey, the tortoise is building on its own capacity to succeed.

 The tortoise, unlike the hare, is in no rush to get to its destination.
 Instead, it enjoys the journey, learns along the way, discovers new opportunities, and still reaches its destination.
 And, when it does, there’s a huge sense of accomplishment.

 That’s the power of small action steps.
 It keeps you moving all the time, in the right direction.
 You’ll reach the finishing line having grown in confidence and in many other ways too.
 This is what it looks like to be successful and it’s all doable when you take small action steps.

 It helps to have a little reminder of the strength of the tortoise when taking small action steps and keeping a talisman of this special creature is a good way to tap into its energies.
-I love this necklace with a Green Jade Tortoise pendant.

 This post was originally published on August 13th, 2021, and updated on October 3rd, 2022.